-There is a trick to doing that, since if you don't pour off your popped pieces, they will scorch, burn and then, you'll have to start over with a fresh batch.
-It was important that your oil not sit with no kernels since it would start to smoke and you'd have to start over.
+There is a trick to doing that since if you don't pour off your popped pieces, they will scorch and burn; you'll then have to start over with a fresh batch.
+It is important that your oil does not sit with no kernels since it would start to smoke and you'd have to start over.

 It was truly a process.

 The process hasn't changed much, but the container that we use is the West Bend Stir Crazy, which amounts to a bowl inverted over a pan with a stick.
 The stick revolves and moves the kernels of unpopped corn and keeps them from sticking in one spot.

 - 1 capful butter flavored seasoning

 - Add 1/3 cup of oil to the popper and five kernels of popcorn.
 Let the popper pop these kernels.

 - Add 1/3 cup of unpopped kernels to the popper and let pop.